 As I understand it, Options relationship with Cape Verde4 Life began in April 2011.
-Options has said it received around 90 introductions from Cape Verde4 Life between April 2011 and November 2013, when it ended its relationship with Cape Verde4 Life and it decided to stop accepting business from unregulated introducers generally.
+Cape Verde4 Life was an introducer of business to Options and Options has said it received over 90 introductions between April 2011 and November 2013 when it ended its relationship with Cape Verde4 Life after it decided to stop accepting business from unregulated introducers.

-Options says it acted properly in accepting introductions from Cape Verde4 Life.
+Options says it acted properly in accepting introductions from CapeVerde4 Life.
 It was not prohibited from accepting introductions from unregulated introducers.
-It says it undertook due diligence checks on Cape Verde4 Life on a number of occasions and had no reason to believe it should not accept introductions from that business at the time of Mr Q's introduction
+It says it undertook due diligence checks on Cape Verde4 Life on a number of occasions and had no reason to believe it should not accept introductions from that business at the time of Mr W's introduction.